Best Coffee Shops in Budapest 2019

 Mantra Speciality Bar

-Located in the heart of Budapest, Mantra is a cafe with a unique style and unwavering devotion to the drink we sip every day, coffee.
 The mantra of this place is simple, to provide a sanctuary for people to escape the bustling Budapest life and sip on high-quality speciality coffee.
 Not only do they serve coffee, but they are also devoted to educating people on the benefits of bean for the body, mind and soul.
 The baristas are skilled, serving you with a smile and happy to answer any questions you have about what your drinking.
-So if you’re serious about coffee, Mantra is a must-visit place if you’re in Budapest.
+So if you’re serious about coffee, Mantra is one of the must-visit coffee shops in Budapest.

 Local Tip: All the coffee is great, but the espresso is excellent even better when accompanied by one of their raw cakes.